4 years full-time (plus optional placement year)

 This module will:

-You'll study two compulsory language modules in Italian and Spanish.
+You'll study core language modules in Italian and Spanish, examples of which may include:

 You can divide the year abroad between two locations, Italy and a Spanish-speaking country, or you can choose to spend the whole year in one location.
 We assist you in setting up overseas university study, teaching or work placements, and offer guidance on all aspects of the year.
 See our current year abroad pages for more information.